-Conduct reported.
-Title IX Coordinator assesses conduct to determine if it creates a threat to students or the community.
-Title IX Coordinator determines if conduct triggers Sexual Offense Policy (no factual determinations).
-Title IX Coordinator provides interim measures, if necessary.
-(If Sexual Offense Policy not triggered, matter referred to appropriate body.)
+Conduct is reported.
+Title IX Coordinator assesses conduct to determine if it implicates the Policy.
+The Title IX Coordinator may provide interim measures, if necessary.
+(If the Sexual Offense Policy is not implicated, the matter is referred to the appropriate University body.)

 Internal and/or external investigators assigned to conduct investigation.
 Parties informed about right to advisers and other resources.
 Parties given opportunity to provide information to investigator(s).
 Parties given opportunity to review/respond to Investigative Report.
 Investigators do not make determinations regarding responsibility or sanctions.

-Panel reviews Investigative Report.
-Panel given discretion to question investigator(s) or other individuals regarding Investigative Report, but expected to exercise discretion carefully.
-Panel determines if the Sexual Misconduct Policy has been violated.
+The Panel reviews the Investigative Report.
+The Panel is given discretion to question investigator(s) or other individuals regarding Investigative Report, but they are expected to exercise discretion carefully.
+The Panel determines if the Sexual Offense Policy has been violated.

-Appeals will be granted a) a procedural error and/or b) newly discovered material information that was not previously known or available.
+Appeals may be granted a) a procedural error and/or b) newly discovered material information that was not previously known or available is introduced.